EDiT: Efficient Diffusion Transformers with Linear Compressed Attention: Experiments

+Table \ref{tab:latency-analysis} reports latency measurements for a single forward pass through the transformer module across baseline models and our proposed EDiT and MM-EDiT architectures, evaluated on a NVIDIA A100 GPU.
+We test a range of image resolutions, from $1024 \times 1024$ up to $8192 \times 8192$.
+At the highest resolution, our EDiT model achieves a latency of approximately 1.7 seconds—making it $43\times$ faster than Pixart-$\Sigma$ and $13\times$ faster than SANA-DiT.
+Similarly, our MM-EDiT approach is $9\times$ faster than SD-v3.5M when generating images at $4096 \times 4096$ resolution.
+Notably, the latency improvement of EDiT and MM-EDiT over standard baselines scales quadratically with image resolution, underscoring their suitability for high-resolution image generation.
+Overall, EDiT and MM-EDiT strike the best trade-off between runtime and quality across all considered variants.
+Appendix~\ref{sec:add_rt} shows some additional runtime analysis on a consumer-grade GPU.

-In this section, we demonstrate the potential of our methods for reducing runtimes on edge devices.
-Table \ref{tab:phone_rt} presents a runtime analysis of MM-EDiT on a Qualcomm SM8750-AB Snapdragon 8 Elite—a processor used in state-of-the-art smartphones.
+\textbf{On-device Runtime Analysis} In this section, we demonstrate the potential of our methods for reducing runtimes on edge devices.
+Figure \ref{tab:phone_rt} presents a runtime analysis of MM-EDiT on a Qualcomm SM8750-AB Snapdragon 8 Elite—a processor used in state-of-the-art smartphones.
 We compare the runtimes of our EDiT and MM-EDiT with SANA-based baselines (SANA-DiT and SANA-MM-DiT) and their corresponding base models (Pixart-$\Sigma$ and SD-v3.5M).
-For DiTs, EDiT achieves a latency of 896 milliseconds—38\% and 26\% faster than base and SANA-DiT models, respectively.
-For MM-DiTs, MM-EDiT reduces the runtime of SD-v3.5M by $2.2 \times $, although its runtime remains slightly higher than that of SANA-MM-DiT.
-Further investigation into MM-EDiT revealed that the scaled dot-product attention operations for both image-text $Q_IK_P^T$ and text-image $Q_PK_I^T$ interactions are computationally expensive on the device.
+EDiT achieves a latency of 896 milliseconds—38\% and 26\% faster than base and SANA-DiT models, respectively.
+MM-EDiT reduces the runtime of SD-v3.5M by $2.2 \times $, although its runtime remains slightly higher than that of SANA-MM-DiT.
+Further investigation revealed that the scaled dot-product attention operations for both image-text $Q_IK_P^T$ and text-image $Q_PK_I^T$ interactions are computationally expensive on the device.
 This is primarily because token compression is not applied to image queries $Q_I$, making the dot-product calculation expensive.
-Even though text-image interactions $Q_PK_I^T$ are also resource-intensive, they incur a lower cost due to token compression applied to the image keys $K_I$.
-In contrast, SANA's fully linear attention mechanism likely contributes to its slightly lower runtime compared to MM-EDiT, albeit at the expense of image quality.
+Even though text-image interactions $Q_PK_I^T$ are also resource-intensive, they incur a lower cost due to token compression applied to $K_I$.
+In contrast, SANA's fully linear attention mechanism likely contributes to its lower runtime compared to MM-EDiT, albeit at the expense of image quality.
 To address this, we encourage future research to explore alternative interaction strategies within hybrid attention for MM-DiTs.